chxmbley/split-log/README.md

 nodemailer.createTransport('smtps://user%40gmail.com:pass@smtp.gmail.com')

 function sendBadNews(entry) {
-  // If the log entry is 'critical' or lower... if (entry.levelIndex <= 3) {
+  // If the log entry is 'error' or lower... if (entry.levelIndex <= 3) {
     // ... email the log entry to the sysadmin let msg = entry.msg